 - 7.1 The Council of Governors may form advisory sub committees under written terms of reference to the Council of Governors which may include members of the Board of Directors and appropriate people (paid or unpaid) nominated by the Board of Directors and having relevant skills or experience.
 Those powers shall be exercised in accordance with any written instructions given by the Council of Governors.
 The Council of Governors will appoint the Chairman of any committee and shall specify the quorum.
-All acts and proceedings of any committee shall be reported to the Council of Governors. - 7.2 The Council of Governors will establish a Nominations Committee for the purpose of making recommendations to the Council of Governors for the appointment of the Chairman and Non-Executive Directors. - 7.3 The Council of Governors will establish a remuneration committee for the remuneration of the Chairman and Non-Executive Directors, and decisions will be taken at a meeting of the Council of Governors.
+All acts and proceedings of any committee shall be reported to the Council of Governors. - 7.2 The Council of Governors will establish a Remuneration, and Nominations and Conduct Committee for the purpose of making recommendations to the Council of Governors for the appointment of the Chairman and Non-Executive Directors.
+In addition this committee will consider

-7.4 The Council of Governors may, through the Company Secretary, request that advisors assist them on any committee they appoint in carrying out their functions.
+- 7.3 The Council of Governors will establish a remuneration committee for the remuneration of the Chairman and Non-Executive Directors, and decisions will be taken at a meeting of the Council of Governors. - 7.4 The Council of Governors may, through the Company Secretary, request that advisors assist them on any committee they appoint in carrying out their functions.